SkygearIO/features/features/000-anonymous-user/design.md

 4. After promotion, server performs the actions described above, and redirect user to redirect URI with authorization code.
 5. Client SDK continues the OAuth flow and uses the new session.

+### Restrictions

+Anonymous users have restrictions on actions they can perform:
+- Cannot setup secondary authenticators (i.e. MFA)
+- Cannot have other identities (only single anonymous identity is allowed)

 ### Settings Page